experimentarium/etsap-tiam/docs/model_objective/introduction-tiam.md

 # Model Overview

 Energy system models are used to measure the impact of climate policy and find path dependencies when decarboizing the energy system.
- TIAM- TIMES Integrated Assessment Model, is a technology-rich bottom-up optimization model minimizing the total discounted system costs.
+TIAM (TIMES Integrated Assessment Model), is a technology-rich bottom-up optimization model minimizing the total discounted system costs.
 On a spatial level, TIAM considers 16 regions, in which some regions represent countries (e.g., the US) and others are aggregated (e.g., Africa); see Figure 1.
 Table 1 provides further information about the TIAM regions.

 ![TIAM Map](./figs/TIAM_map_without_ports.png)
 Figure 1.
 TIAM map.